 Global reads are now unconditional.
 Nub previously read pnpm's global config.yaml and auth.ini only when the current directory was a pnpm project — a bug that applied a project-incumbent gate to global files that have nothing to do with the project.
 Global and project-scoped reads are now decoupled.

 Global writes go to neutral files only.
-When writing with --location user|global, Nub never touches a PM-branded global file — auth keys and scalar settings go to ~/.npmrc, which every tool reads, and never to pnpm's config.yaml or auth.ini.
+When writing with --global or nub global config, Nub never touches a PM-branded global file — auth keys and scalar settings go to ~/.npmrc, which every tool reads, and never to pnpm's config.yaml or auth.ini.

 Project-local writes align with pnpm 11.
 The write router mirrors pnpm's own split: auth and npm-shared keys go to .npmrc; non-shared scalar keys go to pnpm-workspace.yaml under a pnpm incumbent, and to the project .npmrc under a Nub-identity or npm/yarn/bun project.
 Map settings — overrides, allowBuilds, catalogs — are refused with a pointer to pnpm-workspace.yaml. (#35)